‘Til irritation do us part

 You can keep the involvement of lawyers to a minimum by going down the DIY route with a divorce.
 Intelligent Divorce is one firm that offers this sort of service.
 Here’s how it works: first, you follow the step-by-step guide on the website to get a full financial picture.
 At this point, you will then receive some advice from an experienced family law barrister to get an idea of what a ‘fair’ division of assets would be.
 You can then use that information to come to an agreement on how to settle your assets.

 Intelligent Divorce argues that a lot of the time which solicitors will charge you for is just for them researching your finances, a step you can do on your own, saving money in the process.
+But whichever route you choose, you'll still have to pay a court fee of £410.

 While this is certainly a cheap way of getting divorced, with the co-operative service (where husband and wife do it together) costing £499 each, it’s clearly not going to be appropriate for everyone.